Triadenum virginicum (L.) Raf.

 USDA Symbol: TRVI2

-This wetland perennial differs in flower color from most of the St.-Johns-worts, which are yellow.
-It and other St.-Johns-worts with similar stamen arrangements are placed by some in the genus Triadenum.
-The name derives from tri (three) and aden (gland) and refers to the three central glands.
-The related Lesser Marsh St.-Johns-wort (Hypericum tubulosum), found only as far north as southeast Virginia, southern Indiana, and Missouri, has the base of the leaves rounded or tapered, not heart-shaped.
+This wetland perennial differs in flower color from most of the St.-John's-worts, which are yellow.
+It and other St.-John's-worts with similar stamen arrangements are placed by some in the genus Triadenum.
+The name derives from tri ("three") and aden ("gland") and refers to the three central glands.
+The related Lesser Marsh St.-John's-wort (T. tubulosum), found only as far north as southeast Virginia, southern Indiana, and Missouri, has the base of the leaves rounded or tapered, not heart-shaped.

 Native Distribution: Coastal, from Nova Scotia to s.
 New England and New York; south to Florida; local in Ohio, Indiana, and Illinois, along Great Lakes.

 Research By: TWC Staff